 If you have the space to go on the gourd adventure, you should try your hand at growing these useful and unusual plants.

 It is often said that gourds thrive on neglect — and I have to confirm that in my experience, this is true!
 While I’m carefully caging my tomatoes, fighting cabbage worms on my kale, and ripping squash bug eggs off of the zucchini, my gourds keep on blithely climbing their trellis.
-Gourds, like pretty much all plants, thrive in fertile, well-draining situations.
+Gourds, like pretty much all plants, thrive in fertile, well-draining situations with full sun.
 Other than that, they really don’t need much else when it comes to daily care.

 Related Post: Growing Squash

 Have a support system already in place when you plant the seeds.
 Once they sprout, they will grow rapidly.
 Young plants especially will need extra support.
-Whether you opt for a trellis, arbor, or even a defunct tractor (as one homestead I saw did), these long, trailing vines will need some structure to climb if you want to keep them from taking over.
+Whether you opt for a trellis, fence, arbor, or even a defunct tractor (as one homestead I saw did), these long, trailing vines will need some structure to climb if you want to keep them from taking over.
 Some Lagenaria varieties such as dipper gourds, require ample and careful trellising to allow their shape to be nice and straight.

-On our homestead, our gourds as a living roof over our outdoor kitchen area.
+On our homestead, our gourds have a living roof over our outdoor kitchen area.
 The night-blooming white flowers of the birdhouse gourd are absolutely beautiful above an evening dinner.
 However, if you prefer bright yellow flowers a day-blooming plant might be a better choice, such as the luffa gourd.

 Related Post: Birdhouses: 32 Homes For Your Feathered Friends

 Probably the hardest thing about growing gourds is waiting for them to reach maturity.
 It can take more than 150 days for the hard-shelled types.
 Though you can experiment with growing gourds in any USDA planting zone, be aware that this is a long time to wait to pull in a harvest.